wdporter/acim/src/workbook/introduction/index.md

 :::

 7. The overall aim of the exercises is to increase your ability to extend the ideas you will be practicing to include everything.
-²This will require no effort on your part.
+This will require no effort on your part.
-³The exercises themselves meet the conditions necessary for this kind of transfer.
+The exercises themselves meet the conditions necessary for this kind of transfer.

 ::: details Expanded

 The overall aim of the exercises is to increase your ability to extend the ideas you will be practicing to include everything.
-²This [extending the ideas to everything] will require no effort on your part.
+This [extending the ideas to everything] will require no effort on your part.
-³The exercises themselves meet the conditions necessary for this kind of transfer [extending the ideas].
+The exercises themselves meet the conditions necessary for this kind of transfer [extending the ideas].

 :::

 ::: details Substituted

 The overall aim of the exercises is to increase your ability to extend the ideas you will be practicing to include everything.
-²Extending the ideas to everything will require no effort on your part.
+Extending the ideas to everything will require no effort on your part.
-³The exercises themselves meet the conditions necessary for the kind of transfer that extendings the ideas to everyone.
+The exercises themselves meet the conditions necessary for the kind of transfer that extendings the ideas to everyone.

 :::